citp/privacy-policy-historical/m/mo/mon/moneymagpie.com.md

-> *The following text is extracted and transformed from the moneymagpie.com privacy policy that was archived on 2012-05-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120520044639id_/http%3A//www.moneymagpie.com/privacy-statement) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the moneymagpie.com privacy policy that was archived on 2012-11-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121118052446id_/http%3A//www.moneymagpie.com/privacy-statement) for the most accurate reproduction.*

-# Privacy Statement | Moneymagpie - Free tips on Debt, Shopping, Credit Cards and more!
+# Privacy Statement & Cookies | Moneymagpie - Free tips on Debt, Shopping, Credit Cards and more!

-Privacy Statement
+Privacy Statement & Cookies

 ### Privacy Policy